 Did you know?
-We’re replacing the fluorescent lighting in our fridges with LED lights, which are 80 per cent more efficient.
+Coca-Cola European Partners are replacing the fluorescent lighting in their fridges with LED lights, which are 80 per cent more efficient.

 Fewer greenhouse gases

-We only buy refrigeration equipment with HFC-free insulation.
+The Coca-Cola Company only buys refrigeration equipment with HFC-free insulation.
 In 2014 we installed our one millionth HFC-free cooler worldwide - and we're also making progress towards our goal to transition to equipment that uses HFC-free refrigerant fluids in all new purchases by 2015.
-This was originally a company commitment made in 2009 by Coca‑Cola Chairman & CEO Muhtar Kent with the support of Greenpeace International.
+This was originally a company commitment made in 2009 by The Coca‑Cola Company Chairman & CEO Muhtar Kent with the support of Greenpeace International.
 A similar goal was then adopted by the Consumer Goods Forum (a CEO-level organisation of 400 global consumer goods manufacturers and retailers) in 2010 in an even broader initiative to phase out the use of refrigerant gases with high global warming potential.